NEZNAMY/TAB/.github/wiki/feature_guide_sorting.md

     - "GROUPS:owner,admin,mod,helper,builder,vip,default"
     - "PLACEHOLDER_A_TO_Z:%player%"
 ```
-With AFK status taking the highest priority, AFK players will be always sorted below players which are not AFK.
+With AFK status taking the highest priority, AFK players will always be sorted below players which are not AFK.
 Both player groups (afk and non-afk) then follow the rest of the logic explained above to define the final order.
-If trying to copypaste this example, keep in mind [Placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements) work here as well, so if you are using a fancier output for %essentials_afk%, you will need to use outputs respectively when defining sorting as well.
+If trying to copy-paste this example, keep
+in mind [Placeholder output replacements](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Placeholder-output-replacements) work here as well,
+so if you are using a fancier output for %essentials_afk%,
+you will need to use outputs respectively when defining sorting as well.

 Although you can theoretically use as many sorting types as you want, there are still strict limits set by mojang.
 See more about these limits and how to avoid them as much as possible at [Additional note 1 - Limitations](#additional-note-1---limitations).